pnkskff/CodeWars-Solutions/README.md

       - Understanding how to get to the answer is as important as knowing the answer itself.

-      - Please do not hesitate to Google, Ask a Dev friend, etc.
+      - Please do not hesitate to Google, Ask a Dev friend, etc.: Let us learn as a Community!

   2. Please use P.R.E.P. when practicing Coding Challenges, as it does build discipline and consistency when thinking through a Challenge!

   3. Also, if you have a more efficient or more understandable way of resolving the Challenge: Please Fork/Document/Push, let's build a Repo for all levels of Devs!